 Why use .NET nanoFramework

 .NET nanoFramework is the perfect enabler for developing software that works on embedded devices.
 Start with a low cost and readily available development board, then use .NET nanoFramework to write, debug and deploy your code.

 Whether this is your first foray into programming or are a seasoned developer, if you want a powerful and easy to use tool for developing software that runs on embedded devices, you are in the right place.
 With its modular architecture, it’s easy to grab the core components (like the CLR, debugger and interpreter) and extendibility to new hardware platforms, .NET nanoFramework is the perfect partner for your project.
 The current reference implementation uses ChibiOS supporting several ST Microelectronics development boards and also ESP32.
 Because it’s completely free and Open Source you have access to and the ability to modify all parts of the code including the ability to leverage what others have already contributed.
 If you are willing to, you can help shape the future by contributing back to the project and rapidly growing community.

 Here are some of its unique features:

 - Can run on resource-constrained devices with as low as 256kB of flash and 64kB of RAM.

 - Runs directly on bare metal.
-Currently ARM Cortex-M and ESP32 devices are supported.
+Currently there is support for ARM Cortex-M and Xtensa LX6 and LX7 cores.

 - Supports common embedded peripherals and interconnects like GPIO, UART, SPI, I2C, USB, networking.